wp-plugins/nextend-twitter-connect/readme.txt

 * Fast and helpful support.
 * Totally free.

-Don’t forget to follow us on Facebook and Twitter!
+If you like our stuff donate a like to our [Facebook page](https://www.facebook.com/nextendweb) or follow us on [Twitter](https://www.facebook.com/nextendweb)

 #### Usage